Tom Hanks: Career

-1980s: Early work
+1980–1989: Early work, sitcom and comedy films

-In 1979, Hanks moved to New York City, where he made his film debut in the low-budget slasher film He Knows You're Alone (1980) and landed a starring role in the television movie Mazes and Monsters.
+In 1979, Hanks moved to New York City, where he made his film debut in the low-budget slasher film He Knows You're Alone (1980) and landed a starring role in the television movie Mazes and Monsters (1982).
 Early that year, he was cast as the lead, Callimaco, in the Riverside Shakespeare Company's production of Niccolò Machiavelli's The Mandrake, directed by Daniel Southern.
 The following year, Hanks landed one of the lead roles, that of character Kip Wilson, on the ABC television pilot of Bosom Buddies.
 He and Peter Scolari played a pair of young advertising men forced to dress as women so they could live in an inexpensive all-female hotel.
 Hanks had previously partnered with Scolari on the 1970s game show Make Me Laugh.
 After landing the role, Hanks moved to Los Angeles.
 Bosom Buddies ran for two seasons, and, although the ratings were never strong, television critics gave the program high marks.
 "The first day I saw him on the set," co-producer Ian Praiser told Rolling Stone, "I thought, 'Too bad he won't be in television for long.'
 I knew he'd be a movie star in two years."

-Hanks made a guest appearance on a 1982 episode of Happy Days ("A Case of Revenge," in which he played a disgruntled former classmate of Fonzie) where he met writers Lowell Ganz and Babaloo Mandel who were also writing the film Splash (1984), a romantic comedy fantasy about a mermaid who falls in love with a human, to be directed by former Happy Days star Ron Howard.
+Hanks made a guest appearance on a 1982 episode of Happy Days ("A Case of Revenge", in which he played a disgruntled former classmate of Fonzie) where he met writers Lowell Ganz and Babaloo Mandel who were writing the film Splash (1984), a romantic comedy fantasy about a mermaid who falls in love with a human, to be directed by former Happy Days star Ron Howard.
 Ganz and Mandel suggested Howard consider Hanks for the film.
 At first, Howard considered Hanks for the role of the main character's wisecracking brother, a role that eventually went to John Candy.
 Instead, Hanks landed the lead role in Splash, which went on to become a surprise box office hit, grossing more than US$69 million.
-He also had a sizable hit with the sex comedy Bachelor Party, also in 1984.
+He had a sizable hit with the sex comedy Bachelor Party, also in 1984.
 In 1983–84, Hanks made three guest appearances on Family Ties as Elyse Keaton's alcoholic brother Ned Donnelly.